LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

 .. method:: CURLOPT_FTP_USE_EPSV()

    Used with :meth:`curl->set(key, value)`.
 If set to 1, curl will use the EPSV command for passive FTP downloads.
-(This is actually the default - turn it off by setting it to 0.)
+(This is actually the default; turn it off by setting it to 0.)

 .. method:: CURLOPT_FTP_CREATE_MISSING_DIRS()